Glen Williams, Ontario: Education

 Glen Williams Public School, located at 512 Main Street, is a Junior Kindergarten to Grade 5 Elementary School, with a school library and gymnasium and a large outdoor play area next to the Credit River.
 Governed by the Halton District School Board with input from the local Glen Williams Parent Council, it is currently home to approximately 220 children.

 The first frame (as distinct from log) school in the township was built in Glen Williams 1837, replaced by a large, one-room building in 1852.
 The present school is now housed in a modern building which has seen many additions since it was first erected in the 1950s.
-This school replaced the overcrowded two-room brick school on Prince Street, which was built in 1873 and has since been converted into a private residence.
+This school replaced the overcrowded two-room brick school S.S.11 (School Section 11) on Prince Street, which was built in 1873 and has since been converted into a private residence.
 The Glen Williams Public School also houses before and after school programs in cooperation with the Halton Hills Glen Williams YMCA Centre, a licensed child care centre.

-The Village Montessori & Child Care is located in Glen Williams at 533 Main Street and is locally owned and operated.
-Offering a true Montessori Toddler program as well as Casa and School Age programs, accepting all children 15 months to 12 years of age, also offering Mommy and Me programs for infants and toddlers.